MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v18.md

 ## <a name="UploadLicense"></a>Task 6: Import version 18 license

-If you have a new [!INCLUDE[prod_short](../developer/includes/prod_short.md)] partner license, make sure that it has been uploaded to the database.
+If you've gotten a new [!INCLUDE[prod_short](../developer/includes/prod_short.md)] partner license, make sure that it has been uploaded to the database.

 1. To upload the license, use the [Import-NAVServerLicense cmdlet](/powershell/module/microsoft.dynamics.nav.management/import-navserverlicense):